SassiManne/Mobileye_Embedded_Bootcamp/README.md

 - **Raspberry Pi & ARM**: Offers a versatile platform for the client, catering to a variety of deployment scenarios.
 - **CMake**: A cross-platform build system, aiding in compiling and managing the project.

-## Conclusion

-By merging cutting-edge technologies with foundational design principles, this Computer Vision Object Detection System stands as a comprehensive solution for real-time image analytics, catering to security, analytics, or research needs.